Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Before getting into the numbers, it helps to understand how buyers actually search in a market like Irvine.

-The opportunity is in how buyers actually search once they’ve decided on Irvine and need to choose a neighborhood.
-That’s where national portals are weak and local expertise wins.
+The opportunity is in how buyers actually search once they have decided on Irvine and need to choose a neighborhood.
+That is where national portals are weak and local expertise wins.

 “Irvine homes for sale” 880 Extreme (Zillow/portals)